 Bees by nature are not fans of attacking actions.
-These are real workers, whose main purpose of life is the collection and creation of food supplies, breeding offspring.
+These are real workers, whose main purpose in life is the collection and creation of food supplies, and breeding offspring.
 They don’t bite on a whim or for no reason.
 Bite is an extreme measure, used only in the name of self-defense.

 The reason for the aggression of bees (the desire to defend themselves) can be:

-- unpleasant odors for insects, including alcohol and fumes, cigarettes, smoke, sweat, toilet water and other strong odors;
+- unpleasant odors for insects, including alcohol and fumes, cigarettes, smoke, sweat, toilet water, and other strong odors;

 - jerky movements and fussy behavior, dark clothes, hair fluttering in the wind;